 Through a focus on reason, audience and purpose of writing, children develop the enjoyment of writing and the understanding of how important it is to thinking and learning.
 Initially they will focus on being able to form a sentence orally and this helps children to write their structured sentences.
-Later the children learn to plan, draft, and edit their writing and use their writing skills across a range of other curriculum areas.
+Later the children learn to plan, draft, proofread and edit their writing and use their writing skills across a range of other curriculum areas.

 We teach the children to develop neat, legible handwriting through a carefully structured handwriting scheme.